rivernihil/5th-ed-modified-zener-psion/psion.md

 \page

 ### The Power of the mind
 Psions use their natural talent to study and master psionics, the power of the mind.
-For some rare savants, psionics comes naturally, as an extension of their very being.
-But, for most, mastering the mind takes years of self-reflection, dedication, focus, and willpower.
-Many psions seek to hone their talent to give them edge in surviving.
-Some seek this power as it is one of the few opportunities for social-mobility that exists.
+For some rare savants, psionics comes naturally as an extension of their very being.
+But for most, mastering the mind takes years of self-reflection, dedication, focus, and willpower.
+Many psions seek to hone their talent to give them an edge in survival.
+Some seek this power because it is one of the few opportunities for social mobility that exist.
 Others grow perversely attached to the power it presents to them, for indeed the power of the mind can be terrible to behold.
 Psions are one of two psionicist classes, the other being the adept who specializes in using their mind to control their body.

 ### The Will and the Way
 Psionics on Athas are ubiquitous.
-The power of psionics is commonly referred to as "the Will", and the self-examination necessary to master the Will is known as "the Way".
+The power of psionics is commonly referred to as "the Will," and the self-examination necessary to master the Will is known as "the Way."
 Although almost every intelligent being has some small talent with the Will, few have the patience to master the Way.
-<p>In the harsh world of Athas, psionics allows those who would otherwise fail to survive to instead prosper.
-Even the smallest halfling could contain enough power to destroy any foe, or allow a giant to communicate across the world.
-Many nobles send their children to psionic academies, hoping that their scions will learn valuable skills which can help them maintain their precarious position in society.
-Freeman too seek to send their gifted children to such academies, hoping that by doing so they can turn fortune in their favor, or at least ensure their children have lucrative work.
+<p>In the harsh world of Athas, psionics allow those who would otherwise fail to survive to instead prosper.
+Even the smallest halfling could contain enough power to destroy any foe or allow a giant to communicate across the world.
+Many nobles send their children to psionic academies, hoping that their scions will learn valuable skills which can help them maintain their precarious positions in society.
+Freeman too seek to send their gifted children to such academies, hoping that by doing so they can turn fortune in their favor or at least ensure their children have lucrative work.
 Street urchins find mentors, sometimes half-mad from their own studies, to teach them.
-Slaves teach each other tricks of the mind as a distraction, or to fulfill their wishes to escape.
+Slaves teach each other tricks of the mind as a distraction or to fulfill their wishes to escape.
 No village or tribe can survive the wastes without a psionicist or two.
-Although the skills of psionics are greatly aided by proper training, ultimately psionic power comes from an individuals directed effort to unlock their own mind, and not many have the willpower to persist in such endeavors.
+Although the skills of psionics are greatly aided by proper training, ultimately psionic power comes from an individual's directed effort to unlock their own mind, and not many have the willpower to persist in such endeavors.
 Those who do could come from almost any background.</p>

 ### Creating A Psion
 The most important question to answer when creating a psion is how you attained your psychic powers.
-Was it a natural talent, or years of study?
+Was it a natural talent or years of study?
 Did you attend a school, and if so, how was it paid for?
-Perhaps you studied under a mentor, such as hermit, or a tribal elder.
+Perhaps you studied under a mentor, such as a hermit or a tribal elder.
 <p>Now that you have begun to finally master your psionic powers, what will you do with them?
-Do you wish use your skill to gain fame and fortune, serving the lucrative merchant houses who are always looking out for skilled psions?
-Or is the mastery of the mind a worthwhile pursuit in and of itself?
-Maybe you have a score to settle with a school rival, perhaps a powerful noble family.
+Do you wish to use your skill to gain fame and fortune, serving the lucrative merchant houses who are always looking out for skilled psions?
+Is the mastery of the mind a worthwhile pursuit in and of itself?
+Maybe you have a score to settle with a school rival or a powerful noble family.
 Perhaps the study of psionics comes so naturally to you that you cannot conceive of another path to follow.
-You might decide that your powers give you easy access to things you want in life, and that psionic powers represent the natural order of life on Athas, where the strong dominate the weak.</p>
+You might decide that your powers give you easy access to things you want in life and that psionic powers represent the natural order of life on Athas, where the strong dominate the weak.</p>

 ```
 ```